As Taiwan's government races to counter China, most people aren't worried about war | Law-Order

 The opportunities in China are so much bigger, she said.
 “There's this feeling that if you just go in and you really work at it, then you can really achieve something,” she said.

-Since polling began in the 1990s, majorities on Taiwan have said they favour the status quo, rejecting both proposals for unification with the mainland or a formal declaration of independence that could mean war.

-But a closely watched poll question that asks people whether they consider themselves Chinese has shown the island's population growing further from the mainland, said Ching-hsin Yu, the head of National Chengchi University's Election Study Centre.
+But a closely watched poll question that asks people whether they consider themselves Chinese has shown the island's population growing further from the mainland, said Ching-hsin Yu, the head of National Chengchi University's Election Study Center.
 When polling began in 1992, over two-thirds of respondents said they were both Chinese and Taiwanese, or just Chinese.
-Today, close to two-thirds say they are just Taiwanese, and around 30 per cent identify as both.
+Today, close to two-thirds say they are just Taiwanese, while around 30% identify as both.

 Nor does he think much about war, he said.
 “Whether they attack or not, that's for China's leaders to decide; it's pointless for us to worry,” said Huang.